 Pangot is one such beautiful hamlet in the state of Uttarakhand which lies just 15 km from the city of lake, Nainital.
 Walking into Pangot is like stepping into a remote Himalayan village.
 This birdwatchers' paradise has 250+ species of bird in and around as recorded by Jungle Lore Birding Lodge.
 This Lodge is India's first and foremost birding lodge and has been key to birding success in the region.
 The entire drive is through the forested area of Cheena Peak Range via Snow View Point and Kilbury, the main habitats for excellent birding.
-The forests of Pangot and surrounding areas are dominated by thick Oak, Pine and Rhododendron.
-The streams passing by the area makes it even more attractive place.
-The district of Nainital covers the tropical, sub-tropical, temperate, sub-alpine and alpine zones.
-The Terai & Bhabar belt presents the climate of the plains while the deep valleys with elevation upto 1000 Mts. play host to varied types of animal, birds, trees typical of hills as well as plains.
+The forests of Pangot and surrounding areas are dominated by thick Oak, Pine, and Rhododendron.
+The streams passing by the area make it an even more attractive place.
+The district of Nainital covers the tropical, subtropical, temperate, sub-alpine, and alpine zones.
+The Terai & Bhabar belt presents the climate of the plains while the deep valleys with elevations up to 1000 Mts. play host to varied types of animals, birds, and trees typical of hills as well as plains.

-Jageshwar in the state of Uttarakhand, lies in Sub tropical – Alpine forest zone.
-The region has coniferous trees such as Cheer, Pine, Deodar along with a mixed forest of Oak and Rhododendron.
-The deodars forests at the lower altitude and the pine cover further up, are the perfect habitat for many bird species.
+Jageshwar in the state of Uttarakhand lies in the Subtropical – Alpine forest zone.
+The region has coniferous trees such as Cheer, Pine, and Deodar along with a mixed forest of Oak and Rhododendron.
+The deodar's forests at the lower altitude and the pine cover further up, are the perfect habitat for many bird species.
 Your birding guide will be happy to initiate you into the world of bird watching.

 Species you can expect in and around Jageshwar are: